vparekh44/potbot/README.md

 Next.js provides a frontend and a set of API endpoints for wallet-based authentication and discord account linking.
 Once the user has linked his/her wallet and discord, the frontend allows token minting corresponding to the user's reputation.

-Frontend uses https://github.com/WalletConnect/web3modal and IPFS uploading user ratings.
+Frontend uses https://github.com/WalletConnect/web3modal and IPFS for storing user ratings.

-### 3. Oracle
+### 3. Smart contracts

 **FILL OUT THIS FIELD!**